-Qt Creator provides support for running and deploying Qt applications built for different target platforms, or using different compilers, debuggers, or Qt versions.
+Qt Creator supports running and deploying Qt applications that you build for different target platforms or with different compilers, debuggers, or Qt versions.
 Kits define the tools, device type and other settings to use when building and running your project.

 You can use the QML live preview to preview a QML file or an entire Qt Quick application on the desktop, as well as on Android and embedded Linux devices.
 The changes you make to the UI are instantly visible to you in the preview.

 Build configurations have everything you need to compile the sources into binaries.
 Build configurations use the tools and settings defined in their corresponding kit.

 Run configurations start the application in the location where it was copied by the deploy configuration.
 By default, when you select the Run function, Qt Creator builds the project, deploys it to the device defined in the kit, and runs it there.
 However, if you have not made any changes to the project since you last built and deployed it, Qt Creator simply runs it again.